 Will the Sound From My Apartment Travel Upstairs?

 Yes, it is entirely possible that the sound from your apartment can travel to your upstairs neighbors.
 It really depends on how your apartment building is built.
-Even though it is more likely for neighbors living below you to hear sounds such as footsteps and neighbors living in adjacent apartments to hear the sound from a loud television and music, sound will also travel in an upward direction.
-This is why you could be heard even on the top floor.

 In general, a well-built apartment building with a strong sound control (STC rating) lowers the potential for noise to travel from one apartment to another.
 Typical noise from sources such as footsteps, television, and/or music should be much less audible in a well-built apartment building.
-Noise from a very loud television, music, jumping, and running sounds are still likely to be heard.

 Are Top Apartments Less Noisy Than Bottom Apartments?